alialkhatib/alialkhatib.github.io/classes/2021/summer/intro_to_data_ethics/index.md

 ## Focus
-Teaching "data ethics" is kind of a hopeless task - there are too many developments; there are too many shifting, moving, and changing pieces; and axioms and concrete rules to follow will either be too ossified to be relevant in 6 months or too nebulous to be actionable right now.
+Teaching "data ethics" is kind of Sisyphean - no matter how much work you think you've done to close the gap, new stuff always seems to emerge that forces you to start gaining domain expertise in some new area.
+There are too many shifting, moving, and changing pieces; and axioms and concrete rules to follow will either be too ossified to be relevant in 6 months or too nebulous to be actionable right now.

 I don't see any point in teaching you a bunch of concrete rules to follow; instead, I think you'll be much better-equipped if you come away from this class knowing how to find ways to work through issues that arises, which means not just taking you to the destination, but giving you the engine you need to get there (and anywhere else you need to go) on your own.